kalyanigongalla/Fullstacktb/README.md

 # Fullstacktb
-today we are learning git.<br>instructor is vinay sir.
+today we are learning git.

+instructor is vinay sir.